polea003/lower-that/README.md

 # Lower That

 Use your webcam and multi-modal LLMs to analyze your tv images and automatically mute commercials during sporting events.
-Costs about $0.01/min.
+Costs about $0.01/min when using gpt-4o-mini.

 ## Features